MichaelMontei/Vue.js-Firebase/README.md

 - After this lets run the command npm install -g @vue/cli.
 - Then we navigate to our project folder and: vue create (projectname).
 - It will now ask you for some features ( Babel, ESlint) Select the features you would like to have.
+- To run your project simple do: npm run serve - It will open the localhost on port 8080.